A Family-Run Dairy Farm

 The Jersey milk produced is around 6% fat and 4% protein, and is sold to Longley Farm, Holmfirth, Huddersfield, where it is used to make various products including butter, cream, yoghurt and cottage cheese.

 We now also sell fresh pasteurised non-homogenised milk directly through our vending machine on the Rydal Garage forecourt in Elvington.
-Large quantities can also be catered for.
+Large quantities can also be catered for and we can deliver to coffee shop, hotels, pubs and restaurants.

 Please visit our milk page for more details.